 STUDENT APPLICATION PROCESS

 Students wishing to be considered for the Best Actress or Actor award, must submit their application separately from the school application.
-The application is available online and is due at least two weeks prior to opening night.
+The application is available here.

 ALL PARTICIPANTS must be available on the following dates:*

 NHSMTA Week, dates to be confirmed between June 20-July 1, 2021